raspberrypilearning/gravity-simulator/en/step_2.md

 --- /collapse ---
 --- /task ---

-Adding a backdrop changes the way the stage looks.
+A backdrop changes the way the stage looks.

 --- task ---